 "We say 'at-risk," Carly said, "but that's a pretty loose term, because, I say, what teenager is not at risk of something?"

-Each year, a dozen boys have tried to begin anew in the middle of Alaska.
+Each year, a dozen boys attempt to begin anew in the middle of Alaska.

 "It just breaks your heart hearing about what these kids go through," Steve said.
 "Some of the more heartbreaking [stories] are family members that have been murdered, parents that have passed away, abuse, neglect, teens that are homeless."

-At the camp, the boys experiences many firsts, such as going horseback riding for the first time, shooting a gun for the first time, and for many, feeling like part of a community for the first time.
+Even getting to the Rainy Pass site of the camp is often brand new for campers, some of whom have never flown or left their home states before.
+They are flown from Anchorage by Alaska By Air via floatplane, and then when at the camp, they experience more first-time adventures, such as going horseback riding for the first time, shooting a gun for the first time, and for many, feeling like part of a community for the first time.

 They often find a family, and discover a new take on life.